Security Headers

 Section titled “Testing CSP”Use browser DevTools Console to see CSP violations:

-Refused to load the script 'https://evil.com/script.js' because it violatesthe following Content Security Policy directive: "script-src 'self'"CSP Report URI (optional):
+Refused to load the script 'https://evil.com/script.js' because it violatesthe following Content Security Policy directive: "script-src 'self'"CSP Report URI (optional, configure via reverse proxy):

 Section titled “X-Frame-Options”Prevents your site from being embedded in an iframe, protecting against clickjacking attacks.